o3de/o3de.org/content/docs/userguide/gems/builtin/chatplay/intro.md

 ---
-description: ' Get an overview of the &chatplay; system for interacting with Twitch viewers. '
+description: ' Get an overview of the Twitch ChatPlay system for interacting with Twitch viewers. '
-title: '&chatplay; System'
+title: 'Twitch ChatPlay System'
 ---
 # Twitch ChatPlay System {#chatplay-intro}